-Private requests - Requests made by any person or entity that is not acting under direct governmental or court authority.
+Private requests - Requests made through a private process rather than a judicial or governmental process.
 Private requests for content restriction can come from a self-regulatory body such as the Internet Watch Foundation, or a notice-and-takedown system, such as the U.S. Digital Millennium Copyright Act.
 For more information on notice-and-takedown, as well as the DMCA specifically, see the recent UNESCO report, "Fostering Freedom Online: The Role of Internet Intermediaries" at http://unesdoc.unesco.org/images/0023/002311/231162e.pdf (p.
 40-52 of 211).